qitianwu/GraphOOD-EERM/README.md

 ## Datasets

 In our experiment, we consider three types of distribution shifts.
-You can make a directory `.data` and download the datasets according the following details.
+You can make a directory `./data` and download the datasets according the following details.

 - Artificial Transformation: We use Cora and Amazon-Photo datasets to construct spurious node features.
 The data construction script is provided in `./synthetic/synthetic.py`.
 The original datasets can easily accessed via Pytorch Geometric package.
 To download our preprocessed data, please go to the Google drive: